michaeldelago/cl-opentelemetry-proto/README.markdown

    (let ((opentelemetry:*tracer* (opentelemetry:make-tracer "http://localhost:4318/v1/traces")))
      (print "do something"))
    ```
-   You can configure the tracer with options like `channel-buffer-size`, `max-spans-per-batch`, and `export-timeout-ms` if needed.
+   You can configure the tracer with options like `channel-buffer-size`, `max-spans-per-batch`, and `export-timeout` if needed.

 3. **Set up a Resource**: Define a resource that represents your service or application.
 This resource will be associated with all spans created within its scope.
 Use the `with-resource` macro, providing a service name and any other resource attributes:
    ```lisp